Takin' a Chance

-"Takin' a Chance" is a song by American singer Whitney Houston, released and promoted as a single in Japan in 1989.
-The following year the song was included on the Japanese edition of the I'm Your Baby Tonight album released in 1990 on Arista Records.
-A 3-inch mini CD single and 7-inch vinyl included the b-side "Love Is a Contact Sport" from her album, Whitney.
+"Takin' a Chance" is a song by American singer Whitney Houston, promoted and released as a single in Japan on October 21, 1989 by Arista Records.
+The song was written by Houston, BeBe Winans and its producer Keith Thomas.
+The following year, the song was included only on the Japanese edition of Houston's third studio album, I'm Your Baby Tonight (1990).
+A 3-inch mini CD single and 7-inch vinyl included the b-side track "Love Is a Contact Sport" from her second studio album, Whitney (1987).

 Commercial promotion

 "Takin' a Chance" was used as the theme song of Sanyo TV commercial in Japan.

 Chart performance

-Takin' a Chance was released in Japan on 21 October 1989, and peaked at number 88 on the Japanese Singles chart.
+Takin' a Chance was released in Japan on 21 October 1989, and peaked at number 88 on the Oricon Singles chart.

 Live performances

 Whitney included the song in her set during her Feels So Right Japan Tour in 1990.
 The song was performed regularly each night and would mark as the only performance of "Takin' a Chance" on any of Houston's tours thereafter.